ESCCA Certification exam

 • a minimum of three years acceptable laboratory experience in cytometry (clinical, research, industry or veterinary) in a laboratory accredited under ISO 15189, by JCI, CAP or authorized by a governing regulatory association or Ministry.

-Candidates will be presented with some 100 multiple choice questions on a wide range of topics.
+Candidates will be presented with some 100 multiple choice questions on a wide range of topics and 3 cases.
 At least 60% of the questions have to be answered correctly in order to pass the examination and receive the ESCCA Certificate.